This tour is conducted in cooperation with the Folk Arts Center of New England

 Thursday September 19 - Travel to Akhaltsikhe

-This morning we will visit the museum and complex of Uplistsikhe, an ancient rock-hewn town dated from the early Iron Age to the Late Middle Ages.
+Today we will visit the museum and complex of Uplistsikhe, an ancient rock-hewn town dated from the early Iron Age to the Late Middle Ages.
 Uplistsikhe is identified by archaeologists as one of the oldest urban settlements in Georgia - Uplistsikhe once housed 20,000 people.
 You will need good non slippery hiking shoes because the complex is built of rock-cut structures of different elevations.
-After this visit we will have a stop in Borjomi, where you can have lunch (not incl.)
-For decades Borjomi is a touristic town in a beautiful area surrounded by a National Park and famous for its spring water.
-Locals will offer some handicrafts for sale.
+There is a small cafetaria to buy yourself a snack for lunch or maybe you prefer to buy yourself a lunch before our departure in Borjomi.
 Late afternoon we will arrive at Hotel Lomsia in Akhaltsikhe where we will have dinner (incl) and will stay for 2 nights.

 Friday September 20 – Saphara Monastery, Vardzia complex